-- 1. Accrued expenses are adjusted to display the expenses that have actually been incurred, like salaries and interest. - 2.
-Accrued revenues are also updated for the revenue earned in the current period; interest is a good example. - 3.
-Interest revenue is earned with the passage of time on most notes receivable held by a company, but interest revenue is not normally recorded until it is received. - 4.
-The Worksheet is used to show the unadjusted trial balance, adjustments, adjusted trial balance, income statement, and balance sheet information.
-Other adjustments are shown in examples. - 3.
+- iii).
+Interest revenue is earned with the passage of time on most notes receivable held by a company, but interest revenue is not normally recorded until it is received. - iv).
+The Worksheet is used to show the unadjusted trial balance, adjustments, adjusted trial balance, income statement, and balance sheet information.Other adjustments are shown in examples. - 3.
 Closing Entries are recorded to close the temporary accounts at the end of each accounting period to prepare for the next.
 They are done in the following order: - a.
 Close revenue and gain accounts to income summary. - b.
 Close expense and loss accounts to income summary. - c.
 Close the income summary account. - d.
 Close withdrawal and dividend accounts. - e.
-Journalize and post closing entries.

-Prepare the post-closing trial balance and everything is ready for the next accounting period.
+Journalize and post closing entries.Prepare the post-closing trial balance and everything is ready for the next accounting period.